ronshapiro/dotfiles/README.md

 #Installation
--Clone the repo and enter the directory and run `./install -i` -Uninstall with `./install -u`
+- Clone the repo and enter the directory and run `./install -i`
+- Uninstall with `./install -u`